JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 ## What should contributors change

-For "Editors-in-Chief" there are no special restrictions in what they can change in Topic Index files.
+For “Editors-in-Chief” there are no special restrictions in what they can change in _Encyclopedia_ files.
 They must follow the previous rules explained, but they can make any change needed.

-For "Assistant Editors", as they follow a simpler process, they must comply to some restrictions.
-"Assistant Editors" MUST NOT change any of the following:
+For “Assistant Editors”, as they follow a simpler process, they must comply to some restrictions.
+“Assistant Editors” MUST NOT change any of the following:
 - Topics that are not reviewed, and that do not have the `OK` mark.
 They must be leaved untouched.
 Perhaps there is still work needed on them.
-Until a topic is not reviewed by "Editors-in-Chief" no work must be done in it by "Assistant Editors".
+Until a topic is not reviewed by “Editors-in-Chief” no work must be done in it by “Assistant Editors”.
 - The global references or the category in the first line in the topic.
 - The references to *Urantia Book* or references to other topics that appear in lines in the topics.
 - The order of lines.

-If an "Assistant Editor" finds any error in the previous content, notes should be taken in another place for sending them apart from Topic files.
+If an “Assistant Editor” finds any error in the previous content, notes should be taken in another place for sending them apart from Topic files.

-The only content that "Assistant Editors" must change is this:
+The only content that “Assistant Editors” must change is this:
 - The name or aliases found in the first line of topics if the working language is not English and Spanish.
 English and Spanish names are already reviewed in these languages.
 - The text inside each line of topics.
 - The URLs to pages in Wikipedia.

-When using Visual Studio Code for editing Topic Index "Assistant Editors" should focus on two types of tasks, depending the language:
+When using Visual Studio Code for editing Encyclopedia “Assistant Editors” should focus on two types of tasks, depending the language:
 - For English and Spanish, just proofreading the content in the texts.
 - For other languages, translating the texts.
-The "Editor" should create a copy of an existing Topic Index in any other language, preferably English, and now translate the texts as fast as possible with help of translation tools.
+The “Editor” should create a copy of an existing _Encyclopedia_ in any other language, preferably English, and now translate the texts as fast as possible with help of translation tools.

 ## *Topic Index Editor*

-The *Topic Index Editor* is a tool that is under development but in its current state helps in some tasks of reviewing and editing the *Topic Index*.
-As this software needs to have been installed and complicates setup it is not in the scope for "Assistant Editors", but for "Editors-in-Chief".
+The *Topic Index Editor* is a tool that is under development but in its current state helps in some tasks of reviewing and editing the _Encyclopedia_.
+As this software needs to have been installed and complicates setup it is not in the scope for “Assistant Editors”, but for “Editors-in-Chief”.
 Check [Setting up GitHub project](/en/help/github_setting).

 To access it:
 1. Open *Urantiapedia Tools* pressing F5 in VS Code with the project opened.